Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/API-Publisher-Configuration.md

 The first layer of configuration values are provided by the _publisherSettings.json_ file, which should reside in the same folder as the Ed-Fi API Publisher's binaries.
 This file contains the general Options available for altering the runtime behavior.
 The Options values can also be supplied (overridden) using environment variables or command-line arguments, as needed.

 Command-line arguments take precedence over environment variables, which in turn take precedence over the values defined in the _publisherSettings.json_ configuration file.
-To use environment variables to provide configuration values, use the "Configuration Path" from the tables below, and add an `EdFi:Publisher:` prefix to the name of each variable.
-For example, to specify a named connection for the source API using an environment variable, use an environment variable name of `EdFi:Publisher:Connections:Source:Name`.
+To use environment variables to provide configuration values, use the "Configuration Path" from the tables below, and add an `EdFi:ApiPublisher:` prefix to the name of each variable.
+For example, to specify a named connection for the source API using an environment variable, use an environment variable name of `EdFi:ApiPublisher:Connections:Source:Name`.

 ## Options